 11.5.5.3.2 PN processing

-Each transmitter shall maintain a single PN (48-bit counter) for each PTKSA, GTKSA, and STKSA.

-The PN shall be implemented as a 48-bit monotonically incrementing non-negative integer, initialized to 1 when the corresponding temporal key is initialized or refreshed.

 The PN is incremented by a positive number for each MPDU.
+The PN shall be incremented in steps of 1 for constituent MPDUs of fragmented MSDUs and MMPDUs.
 The PN shall never repeat for a series of encrypted MPDUs using the same temporal key.

 If the PN is larger than the value of dot11PNExhaustionThreshold, an MLME-PN- EXHAUSTION.indication primitive shall be generated.

+NOTE—When a group addressed MSDU is retransmitted using GCR, it is concealed from non-GCR capable STAs using the procedures described in 10.24.16.3.5 (Concealment of GCR transmissions).
+The MPDU containing this concealed A-MSDU has a different PN from the MPDU that contained the original transmission of the group addressed MSDU.

 Missed PMK length changes

 The 802.11ac changes to introduce a variable length PMK missed some changes.
 PMK is 256 bits in most cases, but with AKM 00-0F-AC:12 and 00-0F-AC:13 a longer 384-bit PMK is used.
 11.7.1.3 notes the 00-0F-AC:12 (non-FT) exception and 00-0F-AC:13.
 11.7.1.7.3 mentions the 00-0F-AC:13 (FT) exception.
 The Supplicant and Authenticator state machines were not updated to use PMK_bits as the length of the PMK instead of the fixed 256.